4Reference/Project1/README.md

-# Project1
+# Project1 - The wonderful world of wine

-This is the repo for Group 2's  Project 1 hello
+This is the repo for Group 2's  Project 1.

+We are looking at wine data originally retrieved from wine enthusiast but made available to us on Kaggle.